 Organizational systems and processes, bosses, and even cultures can help activate the Survive Channel in ways that help enterprises cope well with serious immediate problems.
 Or they can set off Survive in ways that exhaust us, kill Thrive, and don’t even guarantee that we will focus on and solve the critical short term issues.
 For the most part, it does not take a thick book to help people diagnose the latter and correctly deduce the implications.
 All you need is the Two Channel perspective and, from that, the obvious questions arise.

-Is there in the organization (or even within one particular person of special interest) simply too must angst, anxiety, useless activity, burnout?
+Is there in the organization (or even within one particular person of special interest) simply too much angst, anxiety, useless activity, burnout?
 If yes, could this be the result of an overactive Survive Channel?
 If yes, what is setting it off in a destructive way?
 Certain policies or procedures, or just too many policies and procedures?
 Specific metrics, or a flood of too many metrics?
 Something about how you communicate (or over-communicate) about budget shortfalls?
 Or something in the operating plan or how it is being executed?
 The behavior of one or more key executives?
 Something more fundamental about the organization’s culture?
 Whatever the trigger, should it be eliminated?
 Could it be changed in some way?

 An Example.
 Much of middle management in a global consumer products company receives data at least once a week in the form of dashboards on various projects, budget updates, client complaint letters, and more.
 There is at least one piece of “bad” news (usually more) highlighted in virtually all communications, and most lead to a follow up conference call driven by someone higher in the hierarchy.
 A very frustrated CEO also sees much of this information because he has learned that not staying on top of these “problems” can lead to surprises with sometimes serious consequences.
 His frustration shows in his interactions constantly (often in very small, 30 second interactions), even though he is not consciously trying to beat up on his people.
 As a result, the Survive Channels in the brains of thousands of middle managers are in a constantly heightened state.
 The middle managers pass on their anxieties to their people in a variety of ways.
 The net result is an organization often chasing its tail and accomplishing too little on the key short term issues, leading to more problems, a more frustrated CEO, and on and on.
 In the relatively rare, extreme case, this begins to look like a death spiral.